THeNerdyGamer/GCI18-NewRepo/README.md

 # GCI18-NewRepo
 This repository is made for the Google Code In

-#How To Use
+#How To Use#

-You can use ths repository for blah blah
+You can use ths repository for giving me the approval on my task ;)

-#why to use
+#why to use#

-no need to use
+no need to use unless you're a mentor for GCI